A Social Networking App for Dog Owners

 The messages section is where owners can connect to share further information about their dogs, and schedule their doggie dates!

 The user has their own profile page where they can edit their own details.
-They can edit the same details for their dog(s) by tapping the dog whose details they want to edit.
+They can also edit details for their dog(s) by tapping the dog whose details they want to edit.